singharpan18/namasteNodeRe/zoqq-web/README.md

 lec17
 See all my connections
-New Page - See all my Conenction REquests
+New Page - See all my Conenction Requests

+lec18
+Feature - Accept/Reject connection request
+Send/Ignore the user card from the feed

+lec19
+Signup New User
+E2E testing